Sydney-Informatics-Hub/intro-git/notebooks/04_changes.md

 <details>
 <summary>Solution</summary>

-Answer 1 is not descriptive enough, and the purpose of the commit is unclear;
+- Answer 1 is not descriptive enough, and the purpose of the commit is unclear
-and answer 2 is redundant to using "git diff" to see what changed in this commit;
+- Answer 2 is redundant to using "git diff" to see what changed in this commit
-but answer 3 is good: short, descriptive, and imperative.
+- Answer 3 is good: short, descriptive, and imperative.

 </details>
 </div>